 - Next, add the dry egg noodles and chicken to the pot.
 Bring the chicken stock back to a simmer and cook for 5-6 minutes.
 Taste and add more salt if desired.

-- I find that 1.5 teaspoons of salt is the perfect amount but if you are sensitive to saltiness, start out with 1 teaspoon and then salt to taste.
+- I find that 1.5 teaspoons of salt is the perfect amount but if you are sensitive to sodium, start out with 1 teaspoon and then salt to taste.

 - Utilize low-sodium chicken stock and add less salt if you are looking to reduce the sodium in your soup.